 Sixth formers also participate in our enrichment programme which takes place on Friday afternoons, once a fortnight.
 This provides something different to the experience of normal classroom lessons, giving students chance to develop new interests and skills, and to have leadership and community service opportunities.
 They might find themselves teaching maths to primary school pupils, helping a pensioner learn how to Skype, or taking up photography.

-Standards of music and drama are very high.
-The Perse Players drama group performs at the ADC, whilst musicians take part in tours and concerts in prestigious venues.
+Standards of music and drama are very high, and both the Perse Players drama group and our musicians perform in prestigious venues in Cambridge, London and further afield.

 - The Sixth Form Centre